sjbennett123/gloryforthefist/content/rules/_index.md

 **Body Contact:** NERO prohibits all body contact during combat.
 All combat must take place with NERO approved safe weapons, and certain parts of the body (head, groin, hands) are not allowed to be hit, even with these NERO safe weapons.
 This rule does not apply to packet delivered attacks, which may hit any part of the body.

-**Alcohol :** NERO absolutely forbids alcohol and illegal drugs at its events, and you are not permitted to use these off site and then come to the game drunk or high.
+**Alcohol:** NERO absolutely forbids alcohol and illegal drugs at its events, and you are not permitted to use these off-site and then come to the game drunk or high.

-**Hold :** If you hear someone yell “Hold!” stop everything you are doing and drop to one knee.
+**Hold:** If you hear someone yell “Hold!” stop everything you are doing and drop to one knee.
 Holds should only be called if there is a real need, and usually only for safety reasons.
 You cannot call a hold to check on a rule, or ask if someone knows that you hit them with a spell or ability, unless that rule or effect is so integral to the situation that it would affect every person involved in that situation.

-**Sneaking :** If you wish to sneak into a building or tent (regardless of whether you are sleeping in that building or tent for the event), you must have a marshal present.
+**Sneaking:** If you wish to sneak into a building or tent (regardless of whether you are sleeping in that building or tent for the event), you must have a marshal present.
 This rule helps ensure that out-of-game items (the personal property of other players) are not accidentally taken if your character chooses to steal items from another player’s building or tent.

 Please follow these rules completely and report anyone who does not to a marshal.